-- effectively contribute to P-12 student-learning growth - AND - apply in P-12 classrooms the professional knowledge, skills, and dispositions that the preparation experiences were designed to achieve.
-In addition, the provider includes a rationale for the data elements provided.
+• effectively contribute to P-12 student-learning growth AND

-R4.2 Satisfaction of Employers The provider demonstrates employers are satisfied with the completers' preparation for their assigned responsibilities in working with diverse P-12 students and their families.
+made to CAEP, and documents the resolution.

-R4.3 Satisfaction of Completers The provider demonstrates program completers perceive their preparation as relevant to the responsibilities they encounter on the job, and their preparation was effective.
+- apply in P-12 classrooms the professional knowledge, skills, and dispositions that the preparation experiences were designed to achieve.
+In addition, the provider includes a rationale for the data elements provided. - R4.2 Satisfaction of Employers The provider demonstrates employers are satisfied with the completers' preparation for their assigned responsibilities in working with diverse P-12 students and their families. - R4.3 Satisfaction of Completers The provider demonstrates program completers perceive their preparation as relevant to the responsibilities they encounter on the job, and their preparation was effective.